oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 }
 ```

 By default, the compiler inserts a loop reinvocation delay of a few cycles on the inner loop.
 In general, the compiler may insert a higher loop reinvocation delay to better optimize a loop by enabling loop speculation or by pipelining the loop orchestration hardware, which can increase fMAX.
+This delay can be seen by observing the transactions coming out of the streaming interface associated with `PipeOut`.

 ![default behavior with delay between invocations](assets/default.png)